WellWired Journal

 How to Use AI to Plan Your Holiday

-Planning a holiday is exciting, but it can also feel overwhelming.
-There are dates to juggle, budgets to consider, and about a hundred tabs open on your browser.
+Planning a holiday can feel like a lot to manage.
+Dates to juggle, budgets to consider, and about a hundred browser tabs open at once.

 AI can help you organise the chaos.
 It won't book the trip for you, but it can create a clear plan and give you ideas faster.